 Have More Time in Olympic National Park?

-If you have some spare time in your Olympic National Park itinerary from Seattle, consider spending a bit more time in Port Angeles beforehand or venturing to one of the area’s other beautiful and quintessentially Northwest locales.
+If you have some spare time, consider spending a bit more time in Port Angeles beforehand or venturing to one of the area’s other beautiful and quintessentially Northwest locales.

 During summer, a must-visit is the lavender farms in Sequim, where you can traipse through fields of fragrant, gorgeous blossoms and pick up an assortment of locally-made artisanal lavender products.